 Obviously, this is CRAZY & it’s the exact same way a similar program named 50 Cent Freedom worked which claimed you could generate a 5 figure monthly income all from a 50 cent investment.

 You would probably be more likely to win the lottery than have a full run of every person under you recruiting 2 people because the chances of that happening are just nearly impossible, and once one person breaks the chain the whole potential is ruined.

-Yes, it’s clear to me that Crypto Cash Pool is a Ponzi scam because there’s absolutely no products & the only reason people are investing cash is to potentially make money through the opportunity.
+Yes, it’s clear to me that Crypto Cash Pool is a Ponzi scam because there are absolutely no products & the only reason people are investing cash is to potentially make money through the opportunity.

 This means that the money being paid out to investors is coming directly from the investors beneath them which see the scheme ultimately collapsing when new members stop signing up & that will see the people who’ve already invested parted with their cash as the creators decide to shut up shop & disappear.

 And I’ll admit, there’s certainly the potential to make money through these schemes providing people keep investing beneath you but there are quite a few problems associated with it.
-The first one is the risk, because there’s no telling whether or not people are going to keep investing or not after you invest but secondly there’s the moral issues because ultimately you’re making money at other people’s expense.
+The first one is the risk because there’s no telling whether or not people are going to keep investing or not after you invest but secondly there are the moral issues because ultimately you’re making money at other people’s expense.